Last updated: May 2020

 Okta has achieved ISO 27001:2013 Certification, attesting to the commitment of Okta’s leadership to a secure service for our customers.
 Okta’s ISO 27001:2013 Certification is available here.

 Okta has achieved ISO 27018:2019 Certification, attesting to the commitment of Okta's leadership to secure personally identifiable information (PII) in the cloud.
 To learn more about ISO 27018:2019, click here.

 SOC 2 Type II Certification

 As part of its commitment to security, Okta has used the AICPA SOC 2 Type II process—formerly known as SAS 70 Type II—to successfully certify the operational and security processes of its service and the company.
-Current customers can request results through their Customer Success Manager or Account Executive Prospects can request the results here.
+Customers can access the audit report on support.okta.com.
+Prospects can request the results here.

 Cloud Security Alliance Security, Trust, & Assurance Registry (CSA STAR)